 - Work five or fewer years in a related industry

 Strong communication skills are necessary for this career, as general and operations managers must be able to communicate clearly and effectively to other departments and personnel.
 Applicants must be analytical in nature, have the ability to quickly analyze data and information, and be able to determine the relationships between many facets of the organization.
 They must be leaders, have self-confidence, decisiveness, flexibility, determination, and sound business judgment.

 What Degree Do You Need to Be a General Manager?

 It is common for the required operations manager education to be a bachelor’s degree or master’s degree in business administration, liberal arts, or a specialized discipline.
 What degree do you need to be a general manager?
 This is dependent on the industry and goals of the organization in which the general and operations managers work.

 Often, a lower-level manager will fill a general and operations manager position when there is an opening.
 In industries such as retail and transportation, someone with a college degree can work their way up through the company in order to eventually become a general manager.
 Chief executive officers prefer to hire those with managerial experience when they do hire from outside the organization.

-Also affecting general and operations manager’s employment growth are company mergers, in which some managers may be let go.
+Also affecting the growth of general and operations managers’ jobs are company mergers, in which some managers may be let go.
 As an organization grows, the number of general managers typically stays the same, so job growth is not common in this career.
 Usually, openings become available when a manager retires or transfers to a new position.

-General and operations managers will have the best results if they are experienced, demonstrate strong leadership skills and the ability to increase company efficiency.
+General and operations managers will have the best results if they are experienced, demonstrate strong leadership skills, and have the ability to increase company efficiency.
 As the global market expands, marketing, international economics, and knowledge of several languages will all be desirable skills.